ianfnelson/blog.iannelson.uk/content/posts/2025-06-23-will-dmn-for-quiche/index.md

 26. Walk the dog somewhere new and pretend you're in a Scandi noir.

-27. Paint the hallway a colour your family will regret instgantly.
+27. Paint the hallway a colour your family will regret instantly.

 28. Read the _Financial Times_ cover to cover, even the bits about Brazilian bonds.